| Location: | 22km from Denizli, south-east Turkey. (37°57'N, 28°50'E) |

 of Pamukkale.

-The pools gave Pamukkale its name, Pamukkale means cotton castle.
-They are rather huge, making steps of 1 to 6m, and mostly white with some other colours produced by small amounts of iron oxide.
+The pools gave Pamukkale its name, Pamukkale means cotton castle, as the white rims resemble the walls of a white castle.
+They are rather huge, making steps of 1 m to 6 m, and mostly white with some other colours produced by small amounts of iron oxide.

 The hot springs have been used for therapeutic purposes since Roman times.
-Until some years ago the pools have been intensively used for bathing.
-Unfortunately this caused enormous damage, as the skin oil, the dirt, the sweat of the people, and of course the used soap and shampoo, destoyed the natural pools.
+Until some years ago the pools have been intensively used for bathing, so people were actualy sitting in the pools.
+Unfortunately this caused enormous damage, as the fat and minerals on the skin, the dirt, the sweat of the people, and of course the soap and shampoo they used, destoyed the pools.
+And actually it is not necessary to damage the pools, as many nearby hotels have thermal pools fed by the thermal springs.
+Fortunately the authorities finally set rules and forbid bathing in the natural pools, and since then the pools regenerate.
+As they grow constantly, the traces of the abuse will be covered by new rock in a few years, conserved but invisible.